aneesh3397/Bigram-analysis-of-Chickasaw-and-Greenlandic/README.md

 # Bigram-analysis-of-Chickasaw-and-Greenlandic

 This project explores what surface level phenomenon can be discovered by training a bigram model on a short text of either Chickasaw or Greenlandic.
+It then uses this information to identify a given text as being in Chickasaw or Greenlandic.

 The models captured some obvious surface level characteristics of both languages.
 For